yvolk/biorobotlife/README.md

 - "JRE" tab: Select "JavaSE" 1.5 or above as an "Execution environment"
 - "Classpath" tab: Remove Android from classpath

-Now you may launch the same code both as Android application and as Java console application
+Now you may launch the same code both as Android application and as Java console application.